Is commercial cleaning a good startup idea? How does one run a commercial cleaning business?

 13- A Positive Image

-Whether the company consists of only the business owner using his or her own vehicle, or it has already grown to include multiple employees and a small fleet, it’s important to present a positive image.
+Whether the company consists of only the business owner using his or her own vehicle or has already grown to include multiple employees and a small fleet, it’s important to present a positive image.
 Keep interactions with clients friendly but professional, operate with integrity, and ensure that both employees and their vehicles look clean and presentable.

 Consider designing a t-shirt and having all employees wear it to the job to get in some free advertising and present a more professional image.